 Through their background or education some volunteers can contribute in a spectacular fashion.
 Volunteers with special skills, whether they be marine biologists or scuba instructors are always in high demand and are most welcome to intern with us.
 This page details options for PADI scuba instructors to intern with us and build experience and teach diving to fellow volunteers.

-You’re welcome to work with us as an instructor no matter if you’re a grizzled veteran, who’s been teaching diving for years and just want to contribute to a worthwhile cause or if you’re a green instructor right out of your IDC (?), looking to build experience through team-teaching with more experienced instructors.
-The lenght of your stay should be at least 2 months+ – As an experienced instructor you’ll be a great asset straight away, but as a green or fairly inexperienced instructor we’d recommend staying longer than a month to better learn the ropes and to try get involved with different scuba courses.
+In an instructor internship, you’re welcome to work with us no matter if you’re a grizzled veteran who’s been teaching diving for years, just wanting to contribute to worthwhile conservation cause; Or if you’re a green instructor right out of your Instructor Development Course looking to build experience through team-teaching with more experienced instructors.
+The length of your stay should however be at least 10 weeks.
 You’ll of course get the certification credit for students you teach, even if you teach through team teaching.

-- Some volunteers arrive with their own scuba gear, but if they don’t they’ll dive in a DIR-style backplate/wing setup (do google it, if you’re unfamiliar with it).
-We’ve chosen this setup because we feel it’s superior to normal recreational BCDs, and as our volunteers stay for a minimum of one month it’s no problem having to adjust the webbing to get it right for the first dive or two.
+Some volunteers arrive with their own scuba gear, but if they don’t they’ll dive in a DIR-style backplate/wing setup (do google it, if you’re unfamiliar with it.
+Here’s a video that shows the assembly of the setup).
+We’ve chosen this setup because we feel it’s superior to normal recreational BCDs, and as our volunteers stay for a minimum of six weeks it’s no problem having to adjust the webbing to get it right for the first dive or two.
 If you are not familiar with this sort of set-up, it’s no problem.
 You can continue diving with your old BCD or switch to one of our wings – it’s entirely up to you.
 Despite the wing being DIR style, volunteers dive with normal regulators, not with a hogarthian long hose setup.
 We also use dive computers.

-- We take our time to teach to a very high standard.
-If you’ve already been working as an instructor, you probably sometimes feel pressurized to certify divers who are only just meeting standards, who perhaps aren’t very competent, or probably not – in reality – prepared to dive independently after the Open Water Course, even if they “passed the course”.
-In a commercial dive shop it can be difficult to take students on extra dives (for free) – but as we’re anything but a busy dive-shop and because divers with poor bouyancy and skills can’t perform the work we want to do underwater, we have to teach courses the best way.
+We take our time to teach to a very high standard.
+If you’ve already been working as an instructor, you probably sometimes feel pressurized to certify divers who are only just meeting standards, who perhaps aren’t truly competent, or probably not – in reality – prepared to dive independently after the Open Water Course, even if they “passed the course”.
+In a commercial dive shop it can be difficult to take students on extra dives (for free) – but as we’re anything but a busy dive-shop and because divers with poor buoyancy and skills can’t perform the scientific work we need to do underwater, we have to teach scuba courses the best way.
 This is a luxury to embrace!
-Imagine as an instructor having infinite time, to make the best divers ever!
-The divers you would teach here, you’ll be proud to say you taught and certified.
+Imagine as an instructor having no time constraints, and be able to teach the best divers ever!
+We promise the divers you would teach here, you’ll be proud to say you taught and certified.

-- Most of our volunteers are already scuba divers when they arrive.
+Most of our volunteers are already scuba divers when they arrive.
 We do not teach that many Open Water Courses – Many, more than half probably, take advantage of our unique offer of free scuba training, and as such they may do the EFR, advanced course or maybe the rescue course.
-These three courses probably comprise two thirds of all our courses, with the rest being divemaster courses, specialties and the occasional Open Water Course.
+These three courses probably comprise about half of all our courses, with the rest being divemaster courses, specialties, technical diving and the occasional Open Water Course.

 - A PADI Divemaster who has been a certified diver for six months may enroll in the PADI Instructor Development Course.